 Then it’s time to take your fishing skills into more difficult conditions.

-Of course, the daily elements of a river challenge us.
+The daily elements of a river challenge us.
 But perhaps none shows up more regularly and drives more anglers away than dirty water.
 And judging by how many cars I saw in the parking lot this afternoon, not many people are willing to accept the challenge.

 The habits of anglers are predictable, so seeing only two other fishermen in three miles of water was no surprise.
 One of those was my fishing partner that I met in the lonely lot.
 On a Saturday in early spring, we had the place to ourselves.
 Why?
 Because the water was up, and it was dirty.